irvruiz/Regex-Tutorial/Develop/gist-template.md

 ## Author

-A short section about the author with a link to the author's GitHub profile (I am a student at the University Of Denver learning computer programming, on my free time I enjoy hanging out with friends, playing video games and going out to new places.
+I am a student at the University Of Denver learning computer programming, on my free time I enjoy hanging out with friends, playing video games and going out to new places.
 I want to keep improving and expanding my skills in the computer science field or in any information technology field.

 contact me via email: irvinruiz44@yahoo.com github profile: https://github.com/irvruiz)